Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 1. Navigate back to to the [Azure portal](https://portal.azure.com).
 1. In the left-hand navigation pane, select the **Azure AD B2C** service, and then select **App registrations**.
 1. In the resulting screen, select the `ms-identity-b2c-javascript-spa` application.
-1. From the *Branding* menu, update the **Home page URL**, to the address of your service, for example `https://ms-identity-b2c-javascript-spa`.
-Save the configuration.
 1. Add the same URI in the list of values of the *Authentication -> Redirect URIs* menu.
-If you have multiple redirect URIs, make sure that there a new entry using the App service's URI for each redirect URI.
+If you have multiple redirect URIs, make sure that there's a new entry using the **Azure Storage**'s static website endpoint URI for each redirect URI.

 ## More information